-If you have suffered tooth decay then it can affect the pulp which is the soft tissue inside of the root canal is infected, some people call it ‘the root’.
-Tooth decay will cause the inflammation and infection, repeated dental procedures or a crack in the tooth.
+If you have suffered tooth decay then it can infect the pulp which is the soft tissue inside of the root canal, some people call it ‘the root’.
+Tooth decay will cause an inflammation and this infection.
 If it goes untreated, it will become very painful and may result in an abscess.
-To save your natural teeth, a root canal can be performed instead of removing your tooth entirely.
+To save your natural teeth a root canal can be performed instead of removing your tooth entirely.

-The step-by-step process of getting a root canal done is quite simple.
-It will usually take two or three visits to the dentist.
+The step-by-step process of getting a root canal done is quite simple but it will usually take two or three visits to the dentist.

 • Once the infected pulp is removed, it is time to clean the tooth.
 An antiseptic can be injected to kill any remaining bacteria.

 • You will now have an immaculate but quite an empty looking tooth.
 The root canal and pulp chamber are then filled with permanent filling material thus replacing the decayed pulp.